DataDog/documentation/content/en/synthetics/browser_tests/_index.md

       - For a tablet device, the dimensions are 768 pixels x 1020 pixels.
       - For a small mobile device, the dimensions are 320 pixels x 550 pixels.

-   1. Select **managed and private locations**: Select locations around the world that are managed by Datadog or create [private locations][1] to run your browser test from custom locations or inside private networks.<br /><br>
+   1. Select **managed and private locations**: Select from a list of locations around the world that are managed by Datadog, or create [private locations][1] to run your browser test from custom locations or inside private networks.<br /><br>

       {{% managed-locations %}}

       You can also use the [Continuous Testing Tunnel][2] to trigger tests on your local development setup or in your CI/CD pipeline to test internal environments.<br /><br>

    6. Set the **test frequency**: The intervals vary from every five minutes to once per week.
 To request one-minute frequency, [contact Support][3].
-   7. Click **Save & Edit Recording** when you are ready to submit your Browser Test.
+   7. Click **Save & Edit Recording** to submit your Browser Test.

 ### Snippets